 The districtwide, eight-year Comprehensive Master Plan was developed to set the strategic direction for Rancho Santiago Community College District as a whole, including Santa Ana College, Santiago Canyon College, and District Services and Operations.
 Each developed its own plan to operationalize the district's Strategic Directions.
 In other words, the RSCCD Strategic Directions are operationalized in the DSO Plan and the College Educational Master Plans through their respective high priority Goals and Objectives.
-The development of all four plans followed the same phasing (Discovery, Data Profile/Planning Assumptions, and strategic direction and/or goal setting).
+The development of all four plans followed the same three-phase process: Discovery, Data Profile Development and Planning Assumptions, and Goal-Setting.